dlebrero/clojure-maven-war-example/README.md

 ## Basic Usage

-Run `mvn package` to generate the war
+Run `mvn package` to generate the war.

-Run `mvn clojure:repl` to start a repl with a Jetty server with autorefresh
+Run `mvn clojure:repl` to start a repl with a Jetty server with autorefresh.
+The application will be available at http://localhost:8080/war-example/